Dewwbe/Phase-1-Assignment-TypeScript-NestJS-Mini-Project/README.md

 🚀 User Management API

-A clean, production-style REST API built with NestJS and TypeScript, designed to demonstrate strong backend fundamentals including validation, modular architecture, and maintainable code practices.
+A clean and scalable REST API built with NestJS and TypeScript, demonstrating strong backend fundamentals, validation, and clean architecture.

 📌 Overview

-This project implements a User Management system with full CRUD functionality, structured using NestJS best practices.
+This project implements a User Management system with full CRUD functionality.

-It focuses on:
+It is designed to showcase:

-Strong TypeScript usage (strict mode, no any)
-Clean architecture (controllers → services → DTOs) Input validation using DTOs
+Strong TypeScript practices (strict mode, no any) Clean architecture (Controller → Service → DTO) Validation using DTOs
+Centralized error handling
 Consistent API response structure
-Error handling using global filters
 API documentation with Swagger
 🛠 Tech Stack
 Framework: NestJS